kelwin/kelw.in/content/blogs/2013/debugging-webkit-on-android.md

 ## Debugging WebKit

 Start your emulator or device.
-If you use my archive, you can create an avd of Android 4.0.4 and run `$ ./startemu.sh <avd name>` to start the emulator.
+If you use my archive, you can create an avd of Android 4.0.4 and run `./startemu.sh <avd name>` to start the emulator.

 Open Android Browser(or any app using WebView) and start gdbserver:

+    :::console
     $ adb shell
     * daemon not running. starting it now on port 5037 *
     * daemon started successfully *